 There is a widely held belief that arthritis is a consequence of age, but it is not always associated with the ageing process.
 In fact, two out of every three people with arthritis are between 16 and 60 years old.

 Research suggests early intervention can delay the onset of arthritis.

 Arthritis affects people in different ways, and each type has specific symptoms.
 Common symptoms across the main types include:

 - stiffness or reduced movement in a joint

 - swelling in a joint.

 These symptoms are sometimes called ‘rheumatism.’
-Rheumatism isn’t a disorder in itself, but the term is often used to describe any sort of joint or muscle pain.
+Rheumatism isn’t a disorder, but the term is often used to describe any sort of joint or muscle pain.

 Causes of arthritis

 Some forms of arthritis are caused by a reduction in the normal amount of cartilage tissue.
-Osteoarthritis, for instance, results from wear and tear – but can be exacerbated by an infection or injury to the joints.
+Osteoarthritis, for instance, results from the joint working hard to repair itself, but can be exacerbated by an infection or injury to the joints.
 You’re also at higher risk if you have a family history of the disease.

 Rheumatoid arthritis occurs when the immune system attacks your body’s tissues.
 This affects the synovium, which secretes a fluid that nourishes cartilage and lubricates joints, and can lead to the destruction of both bone and cartilage inside the joint.
 The exact cause of the immune system’s attacks is not yet understood, but scientists have discovered genetic markers that increase the risk of developing the disease.